GoogleCloudPlatform/serverless-log-trigger-demo/firewall-demo/README.md

 ### Overview
-This example demonstrates how a GCP network firewall rule change triggers a cloud function via pubsub and the function validates the rule.
+This example demonstrates how a GCP network firewall rule change triggers a cloud function via Pub/Sub, and the function validates the rule.

 The cloud function takes a list of whitelisted rules from the environment variables.
 If a firewall rule is created or updated that has any violation, it would be deleted automatically in near real time (within seconds).